 Other Considerations When Building in a BAL-40 or BAL-FZ Zone

 We’ve only covered the materials you need for exterior windows in this article.
 You must follow similar instructions for other areas of your structure too.
-Speak to the local council to find out exactly which regulations you have to meet.
-Bear in mind that you have to pay $149 to receive a certificate for more specific information.
+Speak to the local council to find out exactly which regulations you must meet.
+Bear in mind that you must pay $149 to receive a certificate for more specific information.

 Beyond that, here are a few other things to consider: